 IOHR are monitoring the situation closely to provide up-to-date information on how Brexit may affect your individual rights.
 IOHR TV will be seeking the opinions of the experts and we want to hear from bloggers to share your opinions and insights.

-26 June 2018, The EU Withdrawal Act became law but did not encapsulate the EU Charter of Fundamental Rights.
+26 June 2018, The EU Withdrawal Act became law legislating for almost all EU laws to be incorporated into domestic laws.
+However, this decidedly did not encapsulate the EU Charter of Fundamental Rights.
 This Charter was key to supporting our domestic rights and the framework in which they are enshrined.
-UK ministers will have the powers to amend primary legislation without recourse to full parliamentary scruitiny under a new Repeal Bill.
+UK ministers will have the powers to amend primary legislation without recourse to full parliamentary scrutiny under a new Repeal Bill.
 Fundamental laws like the Modern Slavery Act, the Equality Act, the Data protection Act, protection of the rights of the child, fair trial rights, refugee rights and academic freedom are all at risk.